Grants Program Frequently Asked Questions

 How will proposals be reviewed?

-In the event my organization does not receive a grant, will Parks California provide feedback on our proposal?
+If my organization does not receive a grant, will Parks California provide feedback?